Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: GKE-001

-Ensure that the data available on your GKE cluster nodes is encrypted with Customer-Managed Keys (CMKs) in order to have a fine control over your GKE data encryption/decryption process.
-You can create and manage your own Customer-Managed Keys (CMKs) with Cloud Key Management Service (Cloud KMS).
-Cloud KMS provides secure and efficient encryption key management, controlled key rotation, and revocation mechanisms.
+Encrypt data on your GKE cluster nodes with Customer-Managed Encryption Keys (CMEKs) for granular control over encryption and decryption.
+Use Cloud Key Management Service (Cloud KMS) to create and manage your Customer-Managed Encryption Keys.
+Cloud KMS provides secure and efficient key management, controlled key rotation, and revocation.

 This rule resolution is part of the Conformity Security & Compliance tool for GCP.